This section covers a range of health and emotional wellbeing services who provide information, advice and support to children and young people.

 Health and Emotional Wellbeing

-Warwickshire school health and wellbeing service – A school nursing service for children and young people aged from 5-19 (up to age 25 for people with special educational needs) and their parents/carers.
+Warwickshire connect for health – A school nursing service for children and young people aged between 5 and 19 years old (up to age 25 for people with special educational needs) and their parents or carers.
+Young people can find specific help for their needs through the following links:

 Five ways to wellbeing – Wellbeing is about feeling good about ourselves and how we are doing in life.
 This site has information on building healthy wellbeing through an understanding of how we feel and ideas for different activities to help us build positive wellbeing.